denisw/redux-preboiled/docs/guides/reducers.md

 For every incoming action, the reducer above first forwards the call to `uppercaseReducer`, the first reducer in the chain.
-It then passes the resulting state to the second reducer (`lowercaseReducer`), whose return value finally becomes the state returned by the chained reducer.
+It then passes the resulting state to the second reducer (`lowercaseReducer`), whose return value finally becomes the state returned by the chained reducer itself.

-Note that the first reducer in the chain is responsible for providing the initial state for all others.
-It thus cannot be a "sub-reducer" as the one returned by `onAction`.
-A common pattern is to start the chain with `withInitialState(value)`. e.g.:
+Note that for the chain to be a proper reducer, at least one of its functions (usually the first one) must return an initial state if called with an `undefined` state.
+A common pattern is to start the chain with a `withInitialState` reducer, e.g.:

 ```
 const reducer = chainReducers(